danionescu0/docker-flask-mongodb-example/README.md

 curl -i "http://localhost:800/random-list"
 ````

+**Using PyPy for speed**

-A second cotainer with same appis opened on port 801 using pypy which is faster.
+A second container with the same api opened on port 801 using pypy which should be faster in theory.

-The test system is a i7-4720HQ 2.60GHz wih 12 GB RAM and a SSD drive on which i've run the docker-compose arhitecture.
+The test system is a i7-4720HQ 2.60GHz wih 12 GB RAM and a SSD drive on which i've run the docker-compose architecture.

-The load testing is done using apachebench (https://httpd.apache.org/docs/2.4/programs/ab.html) 3000 requests with 20 concurent requests, the results measured are average requests per second.
+The load testing is done using apache bench (https://httpd.apache.org/docs/2.4/programs/ab.html) 3000 requests with 20 concurent requests,
+the results measured are average requests per second.

-Results without pypy:
+Results without PyPy:
 ````
 ab -n 3000 -c 20 'http://localhost:800/random?lower=10&upper=10000'
 ...